Pharmacogenomics for Patients

 When might PGx testing be recommended or considered?

-There are different reasons why your doctor might order PGx testing to help guide your current or future medication use, such as:
+There are different reasons why your health care team might order PGx testing to help guide your current or future medication use, such as:

-- To avoid or prevent serious side effects related to certain medications
+- To reduce the risk of serious side effects related to certain medications

 - To adjust the dose of a current medication or recommend a different medication

-- To identify a medication, or dose of a medication, most likely to work for you before you take it
+- To identify a medication, or dose of a medication, with a higher chance of working for you before you take it

 How much will it cost?